 Hidden Treasures in Verona

 But this was still harmless compared to Verona, where I also found a Holiday Inn not too far from the center.
-Here, too, an unbeatable price including a breakfast buffet.
+Here, too: An unbeatable price including a generous breakfast buffet.

 However, it was already a challenge to find the right bus since nobody had ever heard of the hotel or the suburb.
 Finally, I found a guy who not only knew which bus to take, but had to take it himself.
 As he got off at our stop, we found out that he worked at this very Holiday Inn.

-This was actually a blessing because we had to walk through some underpass and turn at corners and walk between construction sites.
-Never ever would I have found the place without him!
+This was actually a blessing because we had to walk through some sketchy underpass and turn at corners and walk between construction sites.
+So not how you would imagine Bella Italia.
+Also, never ever would I have found the place without him!

 Although the building itself was very posh, it was standing on a traffic island between two highways.
 This place was clearly built for guests who are driving, who reach there from Julia’s home in Verona within ten minutes by car.